 Orton-Gillingham is a powerful approach to teaching reading and spelling.
 Trained Orton-Gillingham practitioners have had remarkable success with the program’s multi-sensory approach for over 70 years.
 Although the program is best known for its effectiveness in teaching those with dyslexia, Orton-Gillingham may be adapted to benefit all developing readers.

-This 30-hour Classroom Educator course will be delivered through a combination of in-person facilitation and virtual instruction.
-This course is the first step in learning the Orton-Gillingham Approach.
-It is useful in a classroom setting and those cultivating a specialized tutoring practice or homeschooling children with reading difficulties.
-Note that this course also serves as a ﬁrst step to completing a Classroom Educator or Associate Level accreditation with additional lesson plans, observations, and coursework needed for those levels.
+This 40-hour Associate Level course will be delivered through virtual instruction.
+The course begins instruction where the Classroom Educator level left off.
+It is useful in a 1-1 setting and those cultivating a specialized tutoring practice or homeschooling children with reading difficulties.
+Note that the Classroom Educator level class is a pre-requisite to the Associate level class, and one may work towards Academy accreditation with additional lesson plans, observations, feedback, and a summary of a required reading list.

-Instructor: Dawn Nieman, a highly experienced Orton-Gillingham Practitioner and Fellow at the Orton-Gillingham Academy, will provide this training via webinars.
+Instructor: Dawn Nieman, a highly-experienced Orton-Gillingham Practitioner and An Accredited Training Fellow at the Orton-Gillingham Academy, will provide this training via webinars.

 Facilitator: Mary Murray Stowe with the TTAC at William and Mary will facilitate the trainings.
 (See Biographical information below)

 Wednesdays, October 18, November 15, December 13, 2017 and January 10, 2018 from 6:00pm-8:30pm and

 Saturdays, October 21, November 18, December 9, 2017 and January 13, 2018 from 9:00am-4:30pm.